 The Scripps Rehabilitation Center at Scripps Memorial Hospital Encinitas, one of only two rehabilitation centers in San Diego County specializing in brain injury, has a team of specially trained therapists who have extensive knowledge and experience helping individuals with all types of brain injuries.

 Whether an individual comes to the center because of a medical stay in the hospital or is referred by a physician for outpatient therapy, the Center is equipped to help brain-injured individuals who want to return back to their normal active lifestyle, work or school.

 Launched in 1994, the Brain Injury Day Treatment Program helps previously active individuals get back to their normal, productive lifestyle.
-Most individuals who come to the program have already gone through an intensive acute inpatient hospitalization rehab program immediately after the injury and have regained basic cognitive orientation and basic motor__skills such as brushing their teeth, getting in and out of bed, and walking.
+Most individuals who come to the program have already gone through an intensive acute inpatient rehabilitation program immediately after the injury and have regained basic cognitive orientation and basic motor skills such as brushing their teeth, getting in and out of bed and walking.

-Whether you are a school teacher, an older person who plays golf, a student or even a utility company line man, the program is structured with goals and projects that will help you get back to the community and the active lifestyle you had before your brain injury.
+Whether you are a school teacher, an older person who plays golf, a student or a utility company line worker, the program is structured with goals and projects that will help you return to the community and the active lifestyle you enjoyed before brain injury.

 The program’s specific eligibility requirements have been established in order to determine which individuals are best suited for and will benefit the most from the program.
 Individuals who were active in their community, work or school prior to their injury and want to work to get back to their previous activities usually achieve the most improvement.

-As an individual moves through his customized program, assessments and evaluations are done on a regular basis.
+As an individual moves through his customized program, assessments and evaluations are completed on a regular basis.
 Therapy sessions and work projects are adjusted daily as needed.
-Every two weeks the team of rehabilitation therapists has patient family conference to review progress, discuss issues and assign homework for the patient where appropriate.
+Every two weeks, the team of rehabilitation therapists hosts a patient family conference to review progress, discuss issues and assign homework for the patient where appropriate.